Five Growing Careers to Know in Healthcare Administration (2020)

 - Collaborating with healthcare administrators to implement policy changes

-According to employment data aggregator PayScale, health policy analysts earn an average of $60,000 a year.
+According to PayScale (2019), an employment data aggregator, health policy analysts earn an average of just over $60,000 a year.
 A bachelor’s degree is the minimum requirement for some entry-level positions, but graduate-level education is increasingly preferred.
-A specialized MHA, a master of public health (MPH), or even a law degree may be required for certain positions.
+An MHA with relevant specialization, an MPH, or even a law degree may be required for certain positions.

 The American Public Health Association (APHA) houses a Center for Public Health Policy, where healthcare policy specialists can network, share resources, and collectively advocate for policy changes and implementation that better serve the wider population’s collective health.

-Onsite clinic administrators operate in much the same way that offsite clinic administrators do, working to ensure the day-to-day operations of a healthcare facility.
-However, onsite administrators are also working with a specific population of working-age adults and need to coordinate their care to match the needs of a particular parent corporation.
-Integrating health and wellness within the culture of the workplace is a top priority, and close coordination with company executives is a critical function of onsite clinic administrators.
+On-site clinic administrators work in much the same capacity that off-site clinic administrators do, working to ensure the day-to-day operations of a healthcare facility.
+But on-site administrators are also working with a very specific population of working-age adults, and need to coordinate their care to match the needs of a particular parent corporation.
+Integrating health and wellness within the culture of the workplace is a top priority, and close coordination with the management of the business as a whole is a critical function of on-site clinic administrators.

-- Instituting a culture of health and wellness in the workplace
+- Instituting a culture of health and wellness within the employee community

 - Coordinating with company directors to procure and distribute clinical resources

-- Squaring a clinic’s offerings with the parent company’s health plans
+- Squaring a clinic’s care offerings with the parent company’s health plans

-According to the Bureau of Labor Statistics, the average salary or medical and health services managers is $98,350 per year.
-The bare minimum for entry-level positions is a bachelor’s degree in a related field, but the trend for healthcare administrators is pushing for master’s level education either through an MHA or a master of business administration (MBA) with a healthcare focus.
+According to the Bureau of Labor Statistics (2019), the average salary or medical and health services managers was $98,350 per year.
+The bare minimum for entry level positions is a bachelor’s degree in a related field, but the trend for healthcare administrators is pushing for master’s level education, either through an MHA or an MBA with a healthcare focus.

-Professional resources include the National Association of Worksite Health Centers (NAWHC), the Healthcare Administrators Association (HCAA) and the American Association of Healthcare Administrative Management (AAHAM).
-The later offers certifications in compliance and revenue cycle specialties.
-Also, the American Hospital Association (AHA) also offers a healthcare facility management certification.
+Professional resources include the National Association of Worksite Health Centers (NAWHC), the Health Care Administrators Association (HCAA) and the American Association of Healthcare Administrative Management (AAHAM), the latter of which offers certification in compliance and revenue cycle specialties.
+Additionally, the American Hospital Association (AHA) offers certification as a healthcare facility manager (CHFM).

 Healthcare consultants shepherd medical facilities, pharmaceutical companies, and insurance companies through transitions and updates to their practices.
-While their exact roles and responsibilities vary based on their clients, it is largely up to a consultant to determine what a client needs and come up with solutions.
-A consultant may specialize in a specific subcategory, such as IT or finance, but they will almost certainly work with a variety of clients throughout their career.
+While their exact roles and responsibilities will vary based upon the client they are contracted with, it is largely up to a consultant to determine what a client needs, and thereby come up with what needs to be done to improve it.
+A consultant may specialize in a specific subcategory, such as IT or finance, but they will almost certainly work with a wide variety of clients in the course of their career.